-I learned a valuable lesson as a result of an unfortunate bike accident this week.
+I learned a valuable lesson as a result of an unfortunate bike accident two years ago.
 Isn’t it funny how there are some lessons that can’t be learned any other way than from hard knocks (literally).Lol.

-This past week has been a challenge as I’ve had to get used to doing things with one hand.
+The weeks that followed were a challenge as I had to get used to doing things with one hand.
 Little did I know just how much my right hand depended on its silent partner, my left hand.

-Why, just typing this post has been an effort.
 You try typing with just one hand.
 What about pulling up your pants, or tying your shoes?
-Everyday task take more thought and concentration, and it takes much longer.
+Everyday task took more thought and concentration, and it took much longer.

-I don’t say these things to complain, but just to make an observation.
 It’s easy to underestimate the importance of the parts of the body that don’t get a lot of attention.
-If asked which is most vital, would anyone say their pinky or ring finger?
-Probably, not.

-Little did I realize how important my left hand is to my right performing routine tasks.
-Something as simple as writing on a piece of paper is challenging when I’m not holding it in place with my left hand.
+I didn't realize how important my left hand was to my right hand performing routine tasks.
+Something as simple as writing on a piece of paper was challenging when I wasn't holding it in place with my left hand.

-Removing a cap from a bottle is hard when you have to grip it with only one hand.
+Removing a cap from a bottle was hard when you had to grip it with only one hand.
 Because I’m right-handed, I never took into consideration how much my left hand did.